Erriez/ErriezArduinoLibraries/README.md

-# Erriez Arduino libraries and sketches
+# Erriez Arduino libraries and examples

-Erriez Arduino libraries and sketches contains examples and optimized libraries for Arduino, tested on a various amount of hardware.
+Erriez Arduino libraries and sketches contains examples and libraries for Arduino, tested on a various amount of hardware.

 ## Installation